 Like all other metals and chemical elements, titanium has some advantages and disadvantages.

-- Titanium has a natural resistance against corrosion and rust even in hard water and harsh weathers.
+- Does Titanium Rust?
+Titanium has a natural resistance against corrosion and rust even in hard water and harsh weather.
 Unlike other metals, titanium doesn’t oxidise and holds its position for years.

-- Titanium metal is very difficult to cast, because of its toughness and strength.
+- Titanium metal is very difficult to cast, because of its toughness and strength and titanium melting point.

-- Titanium is usually expensive as compared to other types of metals like steel, aluminium and iron, as titanium is more rare than these metals.
+- Titanium is usually expensive as compared to other types of metals like steel, aluminium and iron, as titanium is rarer than these metals.

 Titanium is obtained through several ores residing in the Earth’s crust such as rutile, ilmenite and Leucoxene, using the open pit method.

-Workable titanium deposits are spread worldwide, mainly in Australia, Unites States, Canada, South Africa, Sierra Leone, Ukraine, Malaysia, Russia, Norway and many other regions on the globe.
+Workable titanium deposits are spread worldwide, mainly in Australia, the United States, Canada, South Africa, Sierra Leone, Ukraine, Malaysia, Russia, Norway and many other regions on the globe.

-Common mineral rutile contains 95% Titanium Dioxide, ilmenite contains 50 to 60% TiO2 and Leucoxene contains some of the iron deposits.
+Common mineral rutile contains 95% Titanium Dioxide, ilmenite contains 50 to 60% TiO2 and Leucoxene contains some iron deposits.

 Production of Titanium